risuorg/risu/doc/development/extension-development.md

 ## Writing extensions

-Citellus extensions should conform to the following standards:
+Risu extensions should conform to the following standards:

 - Written in python and stored in the `extensions` folder.
 - Implement some base functions keeping arguments and data returned as in others: